TiagoBsCastro/CCToolkit/README.md

 ### Halo Bias

-Compute the linear halo bias or the at redshift z = 0 for a given mass.
-CCTools can compute both the PBS prescription as well as the corrected model following Castro et al. 2024.
+CCToolkit can compute both the PBS prescription as well as the corrected model following Castro et al. in prep.

 ```python
 pbs = cosmo_calc.pbs_bias(masses, 0)